dustinpfister/hexo-sitesource-workshops/source/_posts/lodash-find.md

 ## What a collection is, and basic example

-The lodash \_.find method works not just with Arrays but also any object
+The lodash \_.find method works not just with Arrays but also any object.
+So find can help solve that problem when it comes to choosing between using Arrays and plain old Objects, they are at the core both Objects, and in any case I can use \_.find to get at what I want in an Object of any kind, not just an Array.

+So the first argument that is given to \_.fins is a collection, which can be an Array, an Array like object, or just a plain old Object.

 ```js
 // The is an Object that is an Array that